The Neural Testbed: Evaluating Joint Predictions

 \subsection{Ensemble+}

 We implement the \texttt{ensemble+} agent using deep ensembles with randomized prior functions \citep{osband2018rpf} and bootstrap sampling \citep{osband2015bootstrapped}.
 Similar to the vanilla ensemble agent in Section \ref{sec:agents-vanila_ensemble}, we consider $L_2$ weight scale to be either $\lambda \frac{1}{MT}$ or $\lambda \frac{d\sqrt{\beta}}{M T}$.
-We sweep over ensemble size $M \in \{1, 3, 10, 30, 100\}$ and $\lambda \in \{10^{-4}, 10^{-3}, 10^{-2}, 10^{-1}, 1, 10, 100\}$.
-The randomized prior functions are sampled exactly from the data generating process, and we sweep over prior scaling $\in \{0, {\sqrt{\beta}}, 1\}$.
+We sweep over ensemble size $M \in \{1, 3, 10, 30, 100\}$ and $\lambda \in \{0.1, 0.3, 1, 3, 10\}$.
+The randomized prior functions are sampled exactly from the data generating process, and we use a prior scale of $3/\sqrt{\beta}$.
 In addition, we sweep over bootstrap type ({\rm none}, {\rm exponential}, {\rm bernoulli}).

+Note that an ensemble+ agent is obtained by an addition of a prior network to the ensemble agent.
 We find that the addition of randomized prior functions is crucial for improvement in performance over vanilla deep ensembles in terms of the quality of joint predictions.
-We also find that bootstrap sampling improves agent robustness, although the advantage is less apparent when one is allowed to tune the $L_2$ weight decay for each task (see Figure \ref{fig:bootstrap_benefit}).
 The implementation and hyperparameter sweeps for the \texttt{ensemble+} agent can be found in our open source code under the path \url{/agents/factories/ensemble_plus.py}.